Ultimate BLT with Avocado

 About 30-40 min ahead of cooking time, I like to take some course black pepper and give it a good sprinkling on both sides of the bacon.
-I like to pat it in a bit to make sure it sticks to the bacon
+Pat in a bit to make sure it sticks to the bacon.

 Then set it in the ice box about 30 minutes to let that pepper love on that hog meat.

 I typically fry my bacon up in a skillet, however you can also bake it in the oven.
 This is a less messy way and also leaves your bacon flat and it won’t curl on you.